Every reason to switch to T-Mobile.

 How long will it take to get my reimbursement?

-If your submission request is approved, the amount of ETF and/or device payment balance will be issued to you within two bill cycles.
+If your submission request is approved, the amount of ETF and/or phone payment balance will be issued to you within two bill cycles.